apptainer/singularity-userdocs/reproducible_scif_apps.rst

 Container Modularity
 ====================

-What is going on, under the hood?
-Just a simple, clean organization that is tied to a set of sections in the build recipe relevant to each app.
+This behavior is made possible by a simple, clean organization that is tied to a set of sections in the build recipe relevant to each app.
 For example, I can specify custom install procedures (and they are relevant to each app’s specific base defined under ``/scif/apps``), labels, tests, and help sections.
-Before I tell you about the sections, I’ll briefly show you what the organization looks like, for each app:
+Before we examine the sections, consider what the organization looks like, for each app:

 .. code-block:: none